Ch3ck3rM0n/OC-SwitchPack/README.md

 > **kip1=atmosphere/kips/loader.kip**

-If you do not want to adjust it, it's added a customized **"emuMMC mit OC.ini"** and can be loaded from Hekate **"More Config"** menu.
+If you do not want to adjust it manually, you can use the "RamPatcher: MGCL/MGCR inkl.
+OC - 4GB" in Ultrahand menu.

 It is a bundle based on following repositories: